wizardamigos/organization/CONTENT/schedule.markdown

 For each paid learner we will donate a certain amount to support our **Pay-what-you-can program**.
 If you can't afford to pay the full price, **[apply here](mailto:wizard@amigos.institute?Subject=Application:%20For%20the%20Pay-what-you-can%20program&Body=%0D%0A)** for Pay-what-you-can program.

-Are you a tech company, school, fundation or magic somebody who can help us? **Please donate** and support our Pay-what-you-can program.

 ---
 [](#german)